 The apostle Paul asserted the importance for elders to guard themselves when he charged the Ephesian elders, “Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers” (Acts 20:28).
 An elder cannot guard others unless he guards himself.

-While Paul primarily talks of guarding against doctrinal error in one’s own life, this admonition would seem to include warning against “character drift” as well.
+While Paul primarily talks of guarding against doctrinal error in one’s own life, his admonition would seem to include warning against “character drift” as well.
 The qualifications listed in 1 Timothy 3 and Titus 1 delineate the standard against which an elder should measure himself—to see how well he is guarding himself.

 Five of the qualifications have to do with an elder’s personal character and his reputation:

-An elder should demonstrate a well-ordered life and good behavior.
+- Respectable: An elder should demonstrate a well-ordered life and good behavior.
 People look up to him with esteem.

-An elder must desire the will of God in every decision.
+- Loves what is good: An elder must desire the will of God in every decision.
 He is not given to moral compromise or ethical shortcuts.

-An elder must be reverent, continually desiring to be separated from sin and devoted to prayer and the study of Scripture.
+- Devout: An elder must be reverent, continually desiring to be separated from sin and devoted to prayer and the study of Scripture.

 These character traits form, as it were, a foundation for the rest of the list.
 Although all Christians should aspire to do well in these five areas, an elder should excel in them all.

 Granted, these five areas are difficult to quantify.
 Who does the judging?
 A wise leader honestly seeks the Lord as David did, “Search me, O God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.”